ramingar/blog-src/README.md

 ## Considerations

 This project is in continous changes because I'm using it to publish my blog.
-For this reason, you will notice things are different one day to another
+For this reason, you will notice things are different one day to another.

 - - -